netdata/netdata/packaging/installer/methods/source.md

 lists some of the ones you are most likely to need:

 -   `--prefix`: Specify the prefix under which Netdata will be installed.
 -   `--with-webdir`: Specify a path relative to the prefix in which to install the web UI files.
 -   `--disable-cloud`: Disables all Netdata Cloud functionality for this build.
+-   `--disable-ml`: Disable ML support in Netdata (results in a much faster and smaller build).

 ### Using Clang